leehach/spatialdb/docs/general_policies.md

 All persons participating in the course should be respectful of other students and the instructor in order to facilitate a civil learning environment.
 All persons participating in the course have a right to expect respectful treatment in the classroom.

+## Disability Statement

+Any student who has a need for accommodations based on the impact of a documented disability or medical condition should contact Disability Resources and Services (DRS) located in the Howard Gittis Student Center South, 4th Floor at [drs@temple.edu](mailto:drs@temple.edu) or 215-204-1280 to request accommodations and learn more about the resources available to you.
+If you have a DRS accommodation letter to share with me, or you would like to discuss your accommodations, please contact me as soon as practical.
+I will work with you and with DRS to coordinate reasonable accommodations for all students with documented disabilities.
+All discussions related to your accommodations will be confidential.

 ## Statement on Academic Freedom

 Freedom to teach and freedom to learn are inseparable facets of academic freedom.
 The University has adopted a policy on Student and Faculty Academic Rights and Responsibilities (Policy # 03.70.02) which can be downloaded from [http://policies.temple.edu/getdoc.asp?policy_no=03.70.02](http://policies.temple.edu/getdoc.asp?policy_no=03.70.02).

+## Generative AI

+The use of generative AI tools (such as ChatGPT, DALL-E, etc.) are not permitted in this class; therefore, any use of AI tools for work in this class may be considered a violation of Temple University’s [Academic Honesty](https://bulletin.temple.edu/undergraduate/about-temple-university/student-responsibilities/#academichonesty) policy and [Student Conduct Code](https://secretary.temple.edu/sites/secretary/files/policies/03.70.12.pdf), since the work is not your own.

 ## Communicating with the Instructor